Content: The sociocultural approach

 Every psychological perspective has its basic assumptions, preferred methods, and its own explanations for human behavior.
 Cognitive psychologists mean that behaviour (cognition) can be studied using scientific methods such as experiments where hypotheses are tested (e.g. do mental models affect behaviour).
 Cognitive psychologists are interested in how our minds work, how we think and make decisions and why we remember and forget.

-Cognitive psychology has many robust studies that have been replicated with the same or similar reusults which suggests some theories are reliable (e.g. schema theory).
+Cognitive psychology has many robust studies that have been replicated with the same or similar results which suggests some theories are reliable (e.g. schema theory).
 Internal validity can sometimes be an issue when studying cognition (thinking and memory) since we are investigating something vague and abstract which can be difficult to define and pinpoint.
 However, there is ample evidence to support many cognitive theories such as cognitive schema theory and system 1 and 2 (Kahneman).